String Operations

 The command uses the Levenshtein distance algorithm for string comparison.

-The result will be the number corresponding to the best match in the list or -1 if an error occurs.
+The result will be the best matching element and the element number corresponding to the best match in the list or -1 if an error occurs on TOS.

 The result will be placed in an optional variable P3 or on TOS if the variable is omitted.